Arts Board Grant Application Reviewer Opportunities

 - In-depth exposure to what's happening in the arts throughout the state;

-- A terrific learning tool, about what makes for an effective (or not-so-effective) proposal;
+- A terrific learning opportunity about what makes for an effective (or not so effective) application;

 - Giving back to the artistic community, and the citizens who so generously support the arts in Minnesota.